 With the goal of increasing access to quality health care services for geographically, economically, and/or medically underserved populations nationwide, HRSA's Bureaus and Offices support funding, training, technical assistance, and research initiatives to address a variety of issues that affect maternal and child health, primary care, workforce development, and rural health.
 Pertinent to the prevention of ACEs for rural communities are the following HRSA agencies and programs.
 The Maternal and Child Health Bureau (MCHB) oversees the management of the Title V Maternal and Child Health Services Block Grant Program, the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program, and the Healthy Start program.
-Home visiting has been shown to be an effective, evidence-based practice, and is ideally positioned to provide prevention, intervention, and treatment of ACEs.
-While there is no program requirement or performance measure for MIECHV grantees to screen for ACEs or to report data on ACE screening, some grantees do use the ACE questionnaire as part of their home visiting programs.
-The Bureau of Primary Health Care and the Bureau of Health Workforce, respectively, manage the Health Centers Program and National Health Service Corps and NURSE Corps programs.
-Both of these program can play a role in the prevention or intervention of ACEs.
-Lastly, through its Community-Based Division and the Office for the Advancement of Telehealth, the Federal Office of Rural Health Policy administers funding to rural communities through the Rural Health Care Services, Outreach, Network, and Quality Improvement Grant programs and the Telehealth Network Grant Program.
-These programs can be leveraged by rural communities in ways that enhance access to or improve the coordination of services related to ACEs.
+In addition, the Bureau of Primary Health Care and the Bureau of Health Workforce, respectively, manage the Health Centers Program and National Health Service Corps and NURSE Corps programs that can play a role in prevention or intervention related to those subject to ACEs.
+Lastly, through its Community-Based Division and the Office for the Advancement of Telehealth, the Federal Office of Rural Health Policy (FORHP) administers funding to rural communities through the Rural Health Care Services, Outreach, Network, and Quality Improvement Grant programs and the Telehealth Network Grant Program.
+Those programs can be leveraged by rural communities in ways that enhance access to or coordination of services related to ACEs.